2023 Ambassadors Conference

-In June 2023, we will offer students who have participated in a course affiliated with The Philanthropy Lab in the 2022-2023 academic year a chance to participate in our annual three-day Ambassadors Conference held in Fort Worth, Texas.
-Each of our university partners will have the opportunity to send two student Ambassadors to represent their university at the conference.
+In June 2024, we will offer students who have participated in a Philanthropy Lab course in the 2023-2024 academic year a chance to represent their university as a member of The Philanthropy Lab Advisory Board at our three-day Ambassadors Conference held in Fort Worth, Texas.

 Learn MoreWatch Video